wombleton/gitlaw-nz/acts/U/United Nations Convention on the Law of the Sea Act 1996.md

     *   (b) that he or she knew or could reasonably be expected to have known that the offence was to be or was being committed and failed to take all reasonable steps to prevent or stop it.

-    Compare: 1994 No 104 [s 410][28]
+    Compare: 1994 No 104 [s 410][29]

 ##### 11 Limitation of proceedings

-*   (1) Subject to subsection (2), no person shall be charged with an offence against [section 8][11] unless an information charging that person with that offence is laid within 6 months after the matter arose.
+*   (1) Despite anything to the contrary in [section 25][30] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 6 months after the date on which the offence was committed.

-    (2) Notwithstanding anything in [section 14][29] of the Summary Proceedings Act 1957, the period of 6 months shall not run while the person charged is beyond the territorial limits of New Zealand.
+    (2) The period of 6 months does not run while the person charged is beyond the territorial limits of New Zealand.

+    (3) Subsection (1) is subject to subsection (2).

-    Compare: 1994 No 104 [s 411][30]
+    Compare: 1994 No 104 [s 411][31]

+    Section 11: replaced, on 1 July 2013, by [section 413][27] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Decisions of international courts or tribunals